robertseaton/os-blog/_posts/2011-11-25-how-openbsd-leverages-malloc-to-find-bugs.markdown

 For an example of why a `malloc` implementation might operate in such a way that writing to free'd memory doesn't immediately result in a segfault, you can check out my [example malloc implementation](http://os-blog.com/basic-malloc-implementation/).

 OpenBSD operates differently.
 On OpenBSD, when a program requests more memory than the system's page size, it's allocated via a call to `mmap`.
 In this case, `mmap` is being used to map part of main memory into the program's address space.
-If the program requests less memory than the system's pagesize, it's allocated from buckets set up earlier in the program's execution.
+If the program requests less memory than the system's page size, it's allocated from buckets set up earlier in the program's execution.
 These buckets are also allocated via `mmap`.

 Since calls to `mmap` on OpenBSD are randomized, this has some security benefit.